ankeetmaini/food-express/README.md

 }
 ```

-- Take a look at the latest version of our `app.js`
+- Take a look at the latest version of our [app.js](https://github.com/ankeetmaini/track-friends/blob/59b48ad8a51b8b42f89100ca3446ce78a6bca6db/src/app.js)

 ## Step 3: Set up tracking logic, send events on location change
 - To **track locations of our friends** we'll use [Pusher's real time capabilities](https://pusher.com/).
 We'll trigger events whenever we change our location and also at the same time listen for location change events of our friends.
 - [Signup for Pusher](https://pusher.com/signup), or [Login](https://dashboard.pusher.com/accounts/sign_in) if you already have an account.
 - Once you login, create an app by giving an `app-name` and choosing a `cluster` in the _Create App_ screen
-- Now that we've registered and created the app, add the `pusher's JavaScript library` in your `index.html`
+- Now that we've registered and created the app, add `Pusher's JavaScript library` in your `index.html`

 ```html
 <script src="https://js.pusher.com/4.0/pusher.min.js"></script>